mingshengzhangp4/variant_warehouse/spark_benchmark/README.md

 .\query0chrom8_1000.sh

-Below are examples of scripts that submit the benchmark to spark.
+Below are examples of scripts that submit the benchmark to Spark.
 The scripts will have to be modified to include the location of the ADAM software distribution and the location of the compiled benchmark jar.

 /bin/bash